Characteristics of carbohydrates

 Properties of carbohydrates

-Carbohydrates can perform other non-energy functions.
-Sometimes carbohydrates have a structural function as the cells that form the structure of plant cell wall or chitin that forms the outer structure of the arthropods.
-Sometimes the carbohydrates are part of the genetic code, as with the ribose.
-The glycocalyx is a carbohydrate with a very different function because it allows cells to recognize and distinguish between them that may be invasive or diseased.
+- Other functions of carbohydrates: Carbs can perform other non-energy functions.
+Sometimes carbohydrates have other functions.
+For example: Structural function, as the cells that form the structure of plant cell wall or chitin that forms the outer structure of the arthropod.
+They also can be part of the genetic code, as with the ribose.
+The glycocalyx is a carbohydrate with a very different function because it allows the cells to recognize each other and distinguish those that may be invasive or diseased.

 The following table shows the main types of carbohydrates and some of its features according to a dietary standpoint.